AZHOC - Arizona Homeowners Coalition

 SB-1808 HOAs; Allied Countries’ Flags [Neutral]

 • This bill is another Whack-A-Mole Flag protection bill.
 Very limited value, and the wrong approach to the issue.
-Many questions will arise as to what constitutes an allied country, as alliances often change.
+This is a disguised bill to protect only the flying of an Israeli flag without mentioning that country by name.

-• Status: Passed Senate and sent to House.
-Passed Government & COW Committee, awaiting 3rd Read.
+• Status: Passed Senate and House, sent to the Governor on 6/12.

 Killed and no longer active